 - Clothing should be clean, in a good state of repair, and fit properly.
-Rips and holes are not permitted.
-Clothing should be neither excessively baggy nor too tight. - Undergarments should not be visible at any time. - T-shirts are not permitted outside of designated days.
-Shirts and outerwear should not display graphics other than small brand logos. - Clothing with inappropriate messages or graphics is not permitted. - Jeans are permitted, but athletic attire (shorts, sweatpants, or jerseys) and fatigues are not. - Golf shirts and button-down shirts may be left untucked. - Shorts (for everyone) must be mid-thigh or longer in length.
+Frayed ends, rips, and holes are not permitted.
+Clothing should be neither excessively baggy nor too tight. - Undergarments should not be visible at any time. - T-shirts are not permitted.
+Shirts and outerwear should not display graphics other than small brand logos. - Clothing with inappropriate messages or graphics is not permitted. - Jeans are permitted, but athletic attire (shorts, sweatpants, or jerseys) and fatigues are not.